-The hurtful words spoken hours ago spin seductively like bait through the eerie silence of loneliness.
-They beg me to bite and be hooked.
+The words spoken hours ago spin seductively like bait through the eerie silence of loneliness.
+They beg you to bite and be hooked.
 Conflict is like a fish lure in dark waters.
 You fear it because it can lead to death.
 You love it because of its provocative flare.
-I must remind myself again and again that the only thing that is real and is now, is the cup of steaming tea on the table in front of me.
+The cup of tea is steaming on the table in front of me.
 Sometimes it feels like friendship is as fragile as the steam that rises from this cup.
-It is broken apart by the slightest of breaths.
+It can be broken apart by the slightest of breaths.

-Despite this purification theme, I have been trying to keep a very precious friendship of mine together for nine months.
-This week all attempts to resolve the conflict made the conflict worse and the friendship ended.
-Regardless of the more objective truths that say, “no relationship can end because we are all one”, the more subjective experience of my life feels the pain of the loss.
-Part of me knows this ending is in accordance with the theme of the year and is somehow meant to be.
-The other part of me has temporarily succumb to a disheartening feeling that if someone like myself (with all the awareness and tools I have at my disposal) can’t resolve a conflict with someone in my own life, there is no hope whatsoever for other people on this earth.
-It has made war on our planet seem unavoidable.
+Regardless of the more objective truths that say, “no relationship can end because we are all one”, the more subjective experience of life feels the pain of loss.
 Over the years I have observed that it is the intention with which a conflict is approached that makes all the difference.
 All too often we have different intentions going into it so we can never find a meeting of minds.
-In the beginning of my career I used to jump at the opportunity to address people’s grievances about me.
-I’d try to resolve the issue with people who made up their mind about me, slandered me on the internet or posted disapproving comments about me.
-Long story short, it was a short-lived endeavor.
-I discovered the hard way that not everyone enters into a conflict with the desire to re-connect and resolve the conflict.
+In the beginning of my career I used to jump to the task of directly address people’s grievances about me.
+I’d try to resolve the issue with people who made up their mind about me, slandered me on the internet or posted oppositional comments about me.
+It was a short-lived endeavor.
+Not everyone enters into a conflict with the desire to re-connect and resolve the conflict.

 When the human ego goes into a state of defense, because it perceives you to be a threat, it becomes rigid.
 Relationships involve the inevitability of rupture and the degree of security and joy felt within a relationship is really about our capability to create repair.
 People, who cannot repair ruptures in relationships, cannot do so because they feel power and control over others is safety.
 When conflict arises, their ego (which is in a state of fear) immediately seeks to win or to punish the other.
 Their ego seeks to stay safe and survive by being right, justified, good, and victorious so that the other person is the one who is wrong, unjustified, bad and loses.